benjohnbarnes/Service/README.md

 }
 ```

+Service provides:

-Service provides a consistent way to define both the external interfaces of these opaque "Service" boxes, as well as their internal implementation details.
+* A consistent way to define both the external interfaces of opaque "Service" boxes
+* A consistent way to build and expose service implementations.

 This helps test units that require services; test service implementation details; and reuse services between modules.

-# Rational
+# Justifying CBs 1-5

-Having seen an example service, how does this approach unlock the wild claimed benefits?
+Having seen an example service, how does this approach unlock the wild claimed benefits (CBs)?

-## Encapsulated design
+## Encapsulated declaration & implementation

-A service type has `Input` and `Output` domain types.
-These are the result of client engineers encapsulating their understanding of the service's API in to Swift's type system.
+A service type declaration has `Input` and `Output` domain types.
+These types are the result of client engineers encapsulating their understanding of the service's API in to Swift's type system.
+Reaching understanding may have needed substantial research and perhaps asking / aligning with the API team.

-If the API is a co-designed collaboration between the Swift engineers and API engineers, the service's types and implementation capture this significant alignment and co-design effort.
-As such, the service definition is a reusable embodiment of this embedded effort.
-It packages up that work and effort for rapid integration in other teams, with little or no need for new teams to align with the service API, or fully understand the design process.
+If an API is a co-designed collaboration between the Swift engineers and API engineers, the service's declaration captures this alignment and co-design effort.
+As such, **a service declaration is often a reusable embodiment of considerable embedded effort**.
+It packages up engineer time and effort in to a package which can be rapidly integrated by other teams, with much less need for new teams to understand the service API or the design decisions behind it.

-Encapsulation of design covers claimed benefits 1 & 2.

-## Encapsulated implementation

 A service will generally be implemented by building a `URLRequest` from the `Input` type and dispatching this to an API.
-It will then parse the API's response and handle errors, to provide some service `Output` type.
-While these two phases are often not complex, they frequently have many small and subtle facts that must be correctly handled for the API to behave correctly and consistently.
-Once again, the exact details of all of this can require considerable discussion and alignment between client and API engineering teams.
-A `Service` encapsulates this effort and makes it correctly and consistently reusable.
+It will then parse the API's response and handle errors, and provide some service `Output` type.
+While these two phases are often not complex, they frequently have many small and subtle facts that must be properly handled for the API to behave correctly and consistently.
+Once again, the exact details of all of this can require considerable discussion and alignment between client and API engineering teams, and also substantial engineer time. **A service implementation encapsulates this effort and makes it correctly and consistently reusable.**

-Encapsulation of implementation also covers claimed benefits 1 & 2.
+The service type declaration and its implementation provide CBs 1, 2 & 5.

 ## Encapsulated tests & validation

 Service implementations should be tested, including any subtleties of creating a request or parsing.
 Good coverage of failure cases should also be included.
+Understanding edge cases is often a result of significant engineering work and might also require careful alignment between client and API teams.
 This is an investment that should be shared and reused among modules.
-The intent of Service is to support easy reuse and discourage ad-hoc reimplementations that leads to **divergent edge case handling and inconsistency**.

-Implementations should also be validated to actually behave as expected in an integrated system.
-To a significant but lesser degree, validation can also be shared by using a Service implementation.
+Service inherently support reuse of tests because when services are encapsulated, so are their tests.

-Encapsulated tests & validation covers claimed benefits 3 & 4.
+Encapsulated tests provides CBs 3 & 5.

 ## Free Mocks